sseongtaekim/sseongtaekim.github.io/index.md

 ### Recent News
 <hr>
+- Jun.
+2024 One paper (on Explainable AI) got accepted to **MICCAI 2024**!
+Congrats Hyeonbae, Yong Hyun!
+- Jun.
+2024 One paper (on Natural language explanation) got accepted to **ICIP Workshop 2024**!
+Congrats Su Hyeon, Minkuk, Hyeonbae!
+- May 2024 One paper (on Medical report generation) got accepted to **ITC-CSCC 2024**!
+Congrats Abdullah, Hamza!
 - Apr.
 2024 A new research grant on Interactive Surgical Video Interpretation has been awarded from NRF(Outstanding Young Researcher Grant, 873M KRW)!
 - Feb.
 2024 Two papers (on Vision-Language Models) got accepted to **CVPR 2024**!
 Congrats Yong Hyun, Minkuk, Hyeonbae!
 - Feb.
 2024 Enki and Yong Hyun completed their MS program and joined as PhD students!
 Congrats!